OceanPresentChao/aloha-docker/README.md

 **Notice**: Before running the commands below, be sure to place all 4 robots in their sleep positions, and open master robot's gripper.
 All robots will rise to a height that is easy for teleoperation.

-PS: All terminals are created in your conatiner!
+PS: All terminals are created in your container!
 You can run `docker exec <container id> /bin/bash` to create new terminal of your container

     # ROS terminal
     conda deactivate